Online reputation management: the ultimate guide

 1. Use social listening.

 Social listening is the process of using a tool (a social media monitoring/listening tool) to crawl social media networks, news sites, blogs, forums, and the rest of the web for mentions of your brand, product, CEO, or any other keyword.
+Social listening tools are used for tracking brand reputation online, discovering positive and negative content about your brand, and managing these online reviews and social posts on social networks.

 1. Create an alert for your brand (or/and any other keywords you deem relevant).